-It represents all that Mumbai is – order amid the perceived chaos, a mish-mash of the old and new, the meeting ground of the poor and rich, the hub of never-ending activity and a place that all kinds of people call home.
+It represents all that Mumbai is – Order amid the perceived chaos; Mishmash of the old and new; Meeting ground of the poor and rich; Hub of never-ending activity; Place that all kinds of people call home.

-This is Kalbadevi in Mumbai, an area named after a female Hindu deity called Kalbadevi.
+This is Kalbadevi in Mumbai, an area named after a female Hindu deity Kalbadevi.

-Pavements filled with key makers, barbers, cobblers and people eating, walking, haggling, struggling , sleeping and laughing carry on sustaining the daily lives of inhabitants and visitors alike.
+Pavements filled with key makers, barbers, cobblers and people eating, walking, haggling, struggling , sleeping and laughing sustain livelihoods of their inhabitants.

 Kalbadevi houses Zaveri Bazar that sells diamond and other jewellery, Mangaldas Market, a textiles hub and Chor Bazaar that is famous/infamous for antiques, second hand stuff and counterfeits (called duplicate items in India).
-As a result, you see all kinds of wares when you walk the lanes – steel boxes piled up as high as gravity will allow, ‘Made in China’ electronics and toys, fresh fruits and veggies, chunky ‘not expensive but looks expensive’ kind of jewellery, beautiful saris, metal utensils etc.
+As a result, you see all kinds of wares when you walk the lanes – steel boxes piled up as high as gravity will allow, ‘Made in China’ electronics and toys, fresh fruits and veggies, chunky inexpensive but deceptively expensive looking jewellery, beautiful saris, metal utensils etc.

 I was visiting the area for lunch at Shree Thakker Bhojanalaya.

 The restaurant serves a thali, the food portion of which would leave many less-than-brave hearts clutching their tummies.
 For the uninitiated, a ‘thali’ comprises a large plate with several katories/vatis (bowls) for savoury items like daal (pulses), vegetable curry, kadhi (tempered curd) and desserts like gulab jamun, kheer, shrikhand etc. Snacks, rice and rotis/chapatis are also served.